 - Compiling content materials that promote high progress classrooms

-It is typically a combination of these methods that bring the best results.
+It is typically a combination of these practices that bring the best results.
 (By “results” we mean student learning that results in higher achievement, which in our experience, is almost always reflected in student test scores.)

 Districts and schools have different needs.
 To find out what might work best for you, contact us!

 High Progress Literacy Associates is headquartered in Columbia, South Carolina.
 We are available to work with schools and districts throughout the U.S. and Canada.
 Use the form below to contact us for further information or to request a proposal for creating high progress classrooms in your school or district.

 Our “lead associates” are our company employees and consultants who support the work of our school-based associates.
 These are the folk who develop and promote this website and other materials.